-A Water Order secured under the 1942 Water Supplies Act gives the right to abstract up to 54,145m3 of water per day from Lough Mask.
-The current phased development involves provision of a supply connection to Westport Town from the Lough Mask Regional Water Supply Scheme at a location near to the treatment plant at Tourmakeady.
+A Water Order secured under the 1942 Water Supplies Act gave the right to abstract up to 54,145m3 of water per day from Lough Mask.
+The phased development involved the provision of a supply connection to Westport Town from the Lough Mask Regional Water Supply Scheme at a location near to the treatment plant at Tourmakeady.

-TOBIN prepared a Preliminary Report for Mayo County Council in 1985, which identified Lough Mask as the future source for water supply for Central, South and East Mayo inclusive of Westport.
-Following the initial supply of treated water to Castlebar, the Scheme has developed in a number of stages in the intervening years.
+TOBIN prepared a Preliminary Report for Mayo County Council which identified Lough Mask as the future source for water supply for Central, South and East Mayo inclusive of Westport.
+Following the initial supply of treated water to Castlebar, the Scheme has developed in numerous stages in the intervening years.

-The supply of potable water from the end of the treatment process at the Tourmakeady Water Treatment Plant to Westport is entirely gravitational over a distance in excess of 22km.
-Alternative options for supply of water to Westport from the LMRWSS would involve pressure boosting.
+The supply of potable water from the end of the treatment process at the Tourmakeady Water Treatment Plant to Westport was entirely gravitational over a distance in excess of 22km.
+Any alternative options for the supply of water to Westport was from the LMRWSS which involved pressure boosting.

-The pipeline route was selected off road where possible which avoids the generation of waste from road surface which ultimately go to landfill.
+Where possible, the pipeline route was selected off road in order to avoid the generation of waste from road surface which as it would have ultimately gone to landfill.

-The pipeline is designed as a full welded high pressure main suitable for the variable ground conditions encountered along the route, which is designed to minimise maintenance and repair.
-In an off-road location, the pipeline is backfilled above the pipe surround with on-site materials as opposed to imported materials if located on roads.
-In the construction of the reinforced concrete reservoir the use of Ground Granulated Blastfurnace Slag (GGBS) is permitted in the production of the concrete.
+The pipeline was designed as a fully welded high pressure main suitable for the variable ground conditions encountered along the route, which was designed to minimise maintenance and repair.
+In an off-road location, the pipeline was backfilled above the pipe surround with on-site materials as opposed to imported materials.

-The source of water for the Scheme is Lough Mask which has been assessed to determined sustainable yields.
+The source of water for the Scheme in Lough Mask was assessed and eventually to determined as sustainable.